hamshif/Wielder/README.md

 Reactive debuggable CI-CD
 -
-Wielder is meant to unify the best technologies for the job.
+Wielder unifies the best technologies for the job into DAG's.
+Reactive deployments, canaries, updates, scaling and rollbacks.
 You decide, pick and choose (fastest, cheapest, legacy...).
-We do this by wrapping the technology in python and then treating it as a black-box with callbacks For example:
+We do this by wrapping the technology in python and then treating it as a black-box with callbacks

-* Kubernetes polymorphic plan apply (A reactive debuggable alternative to Helm declarative charts & SDK dependant Go Operators)
+* Kubernetes?
+Use a polymorphic plan apply Dag (A reactive debuggable alternative to Helm declarative charts & SDK dependant Go Operators) or alternatively use the Helm wielding module to weave charts into your process, anything to unify getting the job done.

-Reactive deployments, canaries, updates, scaling and rollbacks.

 Wielder wields Git, Docker, Terraform, Kubernetes, Airflow, ETLs & more into reactive debuggable event sequences; to guide code from development through testing to production.